opentracing/opentracing.io/_docs/pages/supported-tracers.md

 ## sky-walking

-[sky-walking](https://github.com/wu-sheng/sky-walking) is an open-source tracer in Java, based on auto-instrumentation mechenism.
+[sky-walking](https://github.com/wu-sheng/sky-walking) is an open-source tracer in Java, based on auto-instrumentation mechanism.
 Support OpenTracing-Java by [sky-walking application toolkit](https://github.com/wu-sheng/sky-walking/wiki/sky-walking-application-toolkit).

+## inspectIT

+[inspectIT](http://www.inspectit.rocks) aims to be an End-to-End APM solution for Java with support for OpenTracing.
+The instrumentation capability allows to set up inspectIT in no time with an extensive support for different frameworks and application servers.
+For more information, take a look at the [documentation](https://inspectit-performance.atlassian.net/wiki/spaces/DOC).